SciCompKL/CoDiPack/documentation/TutorialB1_2.md

 };
 ~~~~

-The default logic in the codi::EvaluationHelper will create a default handle internally every time an `eval...` function
+Every time an `eval...` function is called, the codi::EvaluationHelper creates a default handle internally.
+With each
-is called.
-With the handle creation there is also the creation of the internal data structures which are required to
+handle creation the internal data structures of the handle are also created.
+They are required to
 convert the user provided evaluation points into the CoDiPack data structures.
 For single calls to an `eval...` function
 this is fine but if the function is called millions of times, the overhead will be noticeable.
 Therefore it is possible
 to create the handle up front and then reuse the same data structures for all evaluation points.
 A second advantage of